ProxyLiveSolutions/scala-matsuri-2023/readme.md

   }
 }
 ```
-This is a good old how to do that.
+This is a good old way how to do that.
 In this case we change particular fields that we are interested in for a particular case.
 And that can work okey for simple case classes.
 Unfortunately for complex domain and deep nested structures that would require way too much of boilerplate code for manually define all `.copy(..)` for each case.

 ### Using Lens